aqibrehmaan/laravel-test-hybrid/README.md

 * Generate `APP_KEY` running this command `php artisan key:generate`
 * Create `database.sqlite` file in database directory
 * Migrate the database using `php artisan migrate`

-## Running the project

-In order to run this project we need to:
-* Run `php artisan serve`